-Your attire, your non-verbal communication, the things you bring to the interview with you–all of that plays a role in the decision making of the HR managers.
+Your attire, your non-verbal communication, your mindset, the documents you bring to the interview with you–all of that plays a role in the interview.

-The two most common forms of work (career) portfolio are online, and paper.
-Each of them has some advantages, and you can actually have both.
+The two most common forms of work portfolio are either an online version, or a paper form.
+Each of them has some advantages, and you can actually have both at the same time.

-Nowadays, when it is easy to make a website (think WordPress, Blogger from Google, or even specialized portals for creatives, such as PortfolioBox.net) one can create their portfolio in a few hours.
+Nowadays, when it is easy to make a website (think WordPress, Blogger, Drupal, or even specialized portals for creatives, such as PortfolioBox.net) you can create a nice and professionally-looking portfolio in a few hours.

-When you have it on paper, however, it is easy to show it to the interviewers, and you can even leave them a copy for their consideration, especially if you didn’t manage to show them the portfolio during the interview.
+When you have your best works on paper, it is easy to show the portfolio to the interviewers.
+What is more, you can leave them a copy for their consideration, especially if you didn’t manage to show them the portfolio during the interview.

-What is more, leaving them a copy (or even original) of your portfolio is great excuse for a follow up call.
 You will call them to collect your portfolio, and, just by chance, you will use the opportunity to ask them whether they still consider hiring you.
-If the answer is negative, you can at least use the call to get a valuable feedback on your interview performance, trying to understand the reason why they chose someone else for the job.
+If the answer is negative, you can at least use the call to get a valuable feedback on your performance, trying to understand the reasons why they chose someone else for the job.

 Collection of your best works

-The crucial part of the work portfolio is a collection of the best samples of your work, and achievements
+The crucial part of the work portfolio is a collection of the samples of your best works, and achievements

-- If you are working as a chef and applying for a job of a chef, you can include recipes of your specialties, recommendations from the restaurants where you worked, training certificates and inspection reports.
-(Of course, tasting samples of your specialties is a must for anyone hiring a chef.)
-You can include also your chef certificates, and anything other that demonstrates your abilities in this particular job field.
+- If you are working as a chef and applying for a job of a chef, you can include recipes of your specialties, recommendations from the restaurants where you have worked before, training certificates and inspection reports.
+(Tasting samples of your specialties is a must for anyone hiring a chef.)
+You can include also your chef certificates, and anything other that demonstrates your cooking skills.

 - If you are construction worker, you can include photos of the buildings you have worked on during construction and close ups of your construction techniques, a list of projects you have worked on, records that illustrate your ability to meet deadlines and maintain high levels of safety, as well as your training certificates, diplomas, etc.

-- If you are a web designer, you can include pictures of the websites you design, describing the key functionality and a goal you had in mind while designing each particular website.
+- If you are a web designer, you can include pictures of the websites you designed, describing the key functionality and a goal you had in mind while designing each particular website.
 Of course you should choose your best works only.

-What else you should include in your portfolio?
+What else should you include on your portfolio?

-A nice video on YouTube will tell you (you do not necessarily have to include everything the lady recommends, but you can include any item from her list, and the video will definitely give you some ideas.
+A nice video on YouTube will tell you the answer.
+You do not necessarily have to include everything the lady recommends, but you can include any item from her list, and the video will definitely give you some ideas.

-- Pay special attention to the quality of the paper and the design.
+- Pay special attention to the quality of paper and to the design.
 Portfolio demonstrates not only your working experience and achievements.
 It also shows us your sense for detail, your marketing and communication skills.
 It tells us a lot about you.

 - Do not leave your portfolio to the interviewers, unless you plan to collect it back.
 Show it to them and then take it with you.
-The best portfolios are pieces of art, and in an ideal case you will have an online version of your portfolio, one you can refer them to if they want to check it later.
+The best portfolios are pieces of art, and in an ideal case you will have an online version of your portfolio, one you can refer to if they want to check your best works later.

 - Try to make it simple, not more than 15 pages.
-Try to avoid having too much text, rather include more pictures – do not forget, the visualization matters.
-If your portfolio has 100 pages (I have already seen such portfolios), nobody will remember the first page once they look at the last one.
+Try to avoid having too much text, rather include more pictures.
+It is the visualization that matters.
+If your portfolio has 100 pages (I saw a few portfolios that big), nobody will remember the first page once they look at the last one.
 An excessively long portfolio is acceptable only when you apply for a position in top management–in such a case they will pay attention to every detail.

 - Try to make it unique.
 Do you have any special ideas for creating your portfolio?
-What about including one special page that declares your future professional goals?
-And what if these goals will “accidentally” relate to the job you try to get, or to the goals of your future employer?
+What about including one page that declares your future professional goals?
+And what if these goals do “accidentally” relate to the job you try to get, or to the goals of your future employer?
 This was just one idea.
-Do not hesitate to come up with more!
+Do not hesitate to come up with more ideas!